-5512 MUSIC SEMINAR II
+5512 MUSIC SEMINAR II Gr 9-12 0.5 credit

 This class is designed as an independent study for anyone who wishes to improve their skills on a musical instrument.
 Students will be required to play scales and chord progressions and perform on their instrument in front of the class once a week.
 REQUIREMENTS: Student MUST provide own instrument, including amplifiers and cords for electronic instruments.